 Jesus are you now going to destroy the Romans and restore Israel to power?
 This is what the disciples think they really wanted from Jesus.
 It is why Judas betrayed Jesus (John 13:29).
 It is why Peter was ready to go to war when Jesus was taken (John 18:10-11).
 But that was not God’s plan.
 God’s plan was not to enrich Judas or send Peter to war.
 God’s plan is grace and mercy here and now.
 God’s plan is to save mankind and restore our relationship with Him.
 God’s plan is just as he said through Ezekiel hundreds of years before to change the heart of men.

-Acts 1:8 is the gospel charge from Jesus to the disciples once the promised Holy Spirit arrives and the same charge stands true for the church of today.
-It is a promise that Luke uses here “you will be” in the same way that Luke recorded Jesus’ words to the thief on the cross “you will be”.
+Acts 1:8 is the gospel charge from Jesus to the disciples.
+This charge is in effect once the promised Holy Spirit arrives and the same charge stands true for the church of today.
+It is a promise “you will be”.
+The same way that Luke recorded Jesus’ words to the thief on the cross “you will be”.
 Jesus makes a promise about God’s plans and passion for saving mankind.

 43 And he said to him, “Truly, I say to you, today you will be with me in Paradise.”
 Luke 23:43 ESV